 Confirmation is where we affirm and take on the promises for oursevles made at our Baptism.

 Confirmation is usally for those who are in 2nd year in Secondary school (14+) or older.
 The confirmation candidates undergo classes, are exprtected to be regular in their church attendance and to help serve the parish (e.g. Holiday Bible Club).

-The next confirmation service will be in the Autumn of 2016.
-Classes will begin in the Summer of 2016.
+The next confirmation service will be on the 26th November 2017.
+Classes begin in the Autummn of 2017.

 The challenge of confirmation is not just to 'do it' because that is what is expected of me - but to see it as a meaningful time where we choose to follow Jesus and live a life of service to Him and to others.

 During the serivce the Bishop underlines this:

 At the heart of this Confirmation service are two distinct, yet related, acts of confirming.

 First the candidates will profess their faith in Christ, confirming their desire